cater20/booksApi/README.md

 Of course, an API may do much more than this - provide users with an enpoint to get statistical data.

 ## Setup/Installation Requirements
-clone the repo to locall machine cd  the repo in the machine terminal cd into the root repo in the application repo root open vscode in vscode terminal cd into the repo in the program create a database json for the application start the server on the terminal of the current repo open postman to test the applictaion API
+clone the repo to locall machine,

+cd  the repo in the machine terminal,

+cd into the root repo ,
+in the application repo root open vscode,

+in vscode terminal cd into the repo,

+in the program create a database json for the application,

+start the server on the terminal of the current repo,

+open postman to test the applictaion API